Stuart Portman, Georgia

 Amir Bassiri is the Medicaid Director for the New York State Department of Health (the Department).
 He joined the Department in 2019 as Chief of Staff to the Medicaid Director and subsequently served as the Deputy Medicaid Director.
 As Medicaid Director, Mr. Bassiri is responsible for policy direction, day-to-day strategy, operations, and management for all New York State public health insurance programs, including the Medicaid and Child Health Plus programs, which provide health coverage to approximately half of New Yorkers.
 Mr. Bassiri also oversees the operation and performance of nine Medicaid Divisions comprised of more than 1,000 State staff, over 300 contracted staff, as well as the management of over 300 contracts, including some of the State’s largest technology, actuarial, and financial contracts.
 Prior to his work with the Department, he worked as a Senior Policy Advisor for Health in the Governor’s Office under the Deputy Secretary of Health and Human Services.
 Mr. Bassiri earned his B.A. in both Economics and Psychology from the University of California, Davis, before earning a Master’s in Social Work (M.S.W) from Columbia University.

-U.S. Territories Board Member
+U.S. Territories Representative

 Gary is the Director of Medicaid for the Department of Human Services, Government of the Virgin Islands.
 He coordinates, leads, and trains staff in the compliance of federal guidelines; creates relationships with providers and vendors to ensure access to medical care for the most vulnerable population.
 Gary also served as the Project Director, Ryan White Part B/ADAP and HIV Prevention Programs, Department of Health, and brought that program into compliance and generated a revenue stream with a PBM.
 Gary way managing Director, Insurance Brokerage Firm, Aon Corporation, Virgin Islands office.
 Gary is a 2020 Fellow of the Medicaid Leadership Institute.